HarishPatil23/sales-performance-risk-analysis/README.md

 Acme Co., a multi-region US sales organization.
-The analysis evaluates revenue and profit trends, product and channel performance, geographic distribution, budget variance, and portfolio concentration risk - culminating in strategic recommendations for leadership.
+The analysis evaluates revenue and profit trends, product and channel performance, geographic distribution, budget variance, and portfolio concentration risk - resulting in strategic recommendations for leadership.

 ---